lavenderdotpet/LibreQuake/README.md

 You must be careful when basing on existing graphics or sounds.
 Most *quake* projects are lax on reusing intellectual property.
-There are many mods which contain modified *quake* sprites, for example.
+There are many mods which contain modified *quake* models, for example.
 However, due to the nature of this project, we do not have the same liberty to rip as we please.